-To determine how many days it would take to turn company’s inventory into sales, the following formula is used:
+To determine how many days it would take to turn a company’s inventory into sales, the following formula is used:

-On the other hand, a high days sales in inventory value generally indicates either a slow sales performance or an excess of purchased inventory (the company is buying too much inventory), which may eventually become obsolete.
-However, it may also mean that a company with a high days sales in inventory has been maintaining high inventory levels to meet high customer demands.
+On the other hand, a high DSI value generally indicates either a slow sales performance or an excess of purchased inventory (the company is buying too much inventory), which may eventually become obsolete.
+However, it may also mean that a company with a high DSI is keeping high inventory levels to meet high customer demand.

 It is also important to note that the average days sales in inventory differs from one industry to another.
-To obtain an accurate days sales in inventory value comparison between companies, it must be done between two companies within same industry or that conduct the same type of business.
-For instance, a retail store like Wal-mart can be compared to Costco in terms of inventory and sales performance.
+To obtain an accurate DSI value comparison between companies, it must be done between two companies within the same industry or that conduct the same type of business.
+For example, a retail store like Wal-mart can be compared to Costco in terms of inventory and sales performance.

 For a company that sells more goods than services, days sales in inventory is an important indicator for creditors and investors, because it shows the liquidity of a business.
-These interested parties would want to know if a business’s sales performance is outstanding; therefore, through this measurement, they can easily identify such.
+The interested parties would want to know if a business’s sales performance is outstanding; therefore, through this measurement, they can easily identify such.

 The more liquid the business is, the higher the cash flows and returns will be.
 Management is also interested in the company’s days sales in inventory to determine how fast inventory moves, which is important when taking storage and maintenance expenses of holding inventory into account.